A Powerful, Impactful Read

 I had this happen shortly after reading this book.
 I was rereading Inger Margaret Foster’s book, Always Just Beyond, which I totally love with its soft touch of the paranormal.
 I was to the part where this couple was buying an old, abandoned house and wondering if it might be infested with mice.
 (In case you’re not aware I live in an 1898 farmhouse that has hosted mice, squirrels, raccoons, chipmunks, and heaven knows what else at one time or another.)

 Thus, I could relate.
 And about that time, I see this small darting shadow in my peripheral vision, which tends to be distorted by my reading glasses.
 I look over the top of them and see nothing.
 A short time later, there it was again, heading in the opposite direction and disappearing under a small dresser.
 Both my cats are asleep in the room and not the least concerned.
 Awhile later it happens again, but this time it stops.
 And yes, it’s a mouse, sitting there, right about where that knothole is on my pine floor in the picture below, looking right at me.
+This picture was the next night when the cats caught on to its presence.

 My cat, Poe, with his head under the dresser trying to get the mouse.